 The diverse and vibrant state of Gujarat has a significant contribution to the cultural aspect of India.
 The sheer simplicity and amiability of Gujaratis have made them a flourishing community.
 The state of Gujarat boasts a vibrant art, architecture, culture, and heritage; all of which is quite evident in the day-to-day lives of the locals.
 The diversity exhibited by Gujarat is a result of the various ethnic groups constituting Gujarat's population; including Indic and Dravidian groups.
-The different aspects depicting the wealthy culture of Gujarat are

 1. Art and Culture of GujaratThe vast array of handcrafted products displaying intricate Gujarati art forms are not only popular in our country, but are a well-known entity all across the globe.
 These products include furniture, jewellery, embroidered garments, leatherwork, metalwork, baked clay articles and mirror work.
 Gujarat serves as the producer of some of the most creative and elegant furnishings that include bedcovers, quilts, cushion covers and table mats.
 Intricate dainty patterns are woven on the patola sarees with high precision.
 The traditional art forms of the state play a significant role in preserving its rich heritage.
-Some other aspects of art include music, dance, and literature.

 MusicThe folk music of Gujarat is known as Sugam Sangeet and has acclaimed world-wide fame.
 The range of musical instruments utilized in Gujarati folk music includes turi, manjira, ektaro, jantar, zanz pot drum, prabhati, dhol and ravan hattho.
 Bhajans are also incorporated in their folk songs.
 Bardic tradition is another major type of folk Gujarati music.

 2. Customs and Traditions of Gujarat